aerende/WEB_PROXY_WITH_CACHE/README.md

-This is a Web Proxy using sockets attached to an LRU cache all written in ruby with out using any libraries.
+This is a Web Proxy using sockets attached to an LRU cache all written in ruby without using any libraries.

-The LRUCache consists of two data structures:
+The LRU cache consists of two data structures:

 A. A doubly linked list of nodes.
 The nodes are arrays: node = [prev, key, val, next, num_bytes]

-The doubly linked list is conneted as follows:
+The doubly linked list is connected as follows:

 @head -> prev -> prev -> @tail